Quake (video game): Additional content

 Another popular mod was Threewave Capture the Flag (CTF), primarily authored by Dave 'Zoid' Kirsch.
 Threewave CTF is a partial conversion consisting of new levels, a new weapon (a grappling hook), power-ups, new textures, and new gameplay rules.
 Typically, two teams (red and blue) would compete in a game of Capture the flag, though a few maps with up to four teams (red, blue, green, and yellow) were created.
 Capture the Flag soon became a standard game mode included in most popular multiplayer games released after Quake.

 Rocket Arena provides the ability for players to face each other in small, open arenas with changes in the gameplay rules so that item collection and detailed level knowledge are no longer factors.
 A series of short rounds, with the surviving player in each round gaining a point, instead tests the player's aiming and dodging skills and reflexes.
 Clan Arena is a further modification that provides team play using Rocket Arena rules.
 One mod category, "bots", was introduced to provide surrogate players in multiplayer mode.

-Arcane Dimensions is a singleplayer mod.
-It's a partial conversion with breakable objects and walls, enhanced particle system, numerous visual improvements and new enemies and weapons.
+Arcane Dimensions is a single-player mod.
+It is a partial conversion with breakable objects and walls, enhanced particle system, numerous visual improvements and new enemies and weapons.
 The level design is much more complex in terms of geometry and gameplay than in the original game.

 There are a large number of custom levels that have been made by users and fans of Quake.
-As of 2019, new maps are still being made, over twenty years since the game's release.
+As of 2019, new maps are still being made, over 20 years since the game's release.
 Custom maps are new maps that are playable by loading them into the original game.
 Custom levels of various gameplay types have been made, but most are in the single-player and deathmatch genres.
 More than 1500 single-player and a similar number of deathmatch maps have been made for Quake.